What is a sales funnel? Stages, examples and how to build one

 Real-life examples of sales funnels

-Sales funnel examples can demonstrate how a salesperson guides the prospect from the moment they become a lead through to purchasing.
+The best sales funnel examples demonstrate how a salesperson guides the prospect from the moment they become a lead through to purchasing.

 They do this by understanding a prospect’s key pain points and providing the right answers at the right time.

-Sales funnels apply to most businesses, whether you are a product marketplace, sell online courses or run a membership site.
+Sales funnels apply to most businesses, whether you’re a product marketplace, sell online courses or run a membership site.

-Here are three examples of companies implementing this process.
+Here are three examples of companies that have implemented this process.

 Example 1: Twilio